Granada High School (California)

 Granada High School is a public high school located at 400 Wall Street in Livermore, California, United States.
 It is part of the Livermore Valley Joint Unified School District.
-Granada was established as the town's second public high school in response to significant population growth in the 1960s.
-Livermore High School was the first high school in Livermore, and rivals Granada.
+Granada was established as the town's second comprehensive public high school in response to significant population growth in the 1960s.
+Livermore High School was the first high school in the city, and is the cross-town rival of Granada.
 The name Granada is a Spanish word meaning "pomegranate".
 The school's official newspaper is called The Pomegranate, which is published monthly.
 The school mascot is a matador.

 History

-Granada High School is located in the midst of housing tracts in Livermore, which changed from an agrarian community to a growing suburban community at the end of World War II.
-This change was escalated by the development of the research laboratory that started in the 1950s as a reaction to the United States' role as a nuclear power.
-The Lawrence Livermore National Laboratory is still a major employer in the community.
-The growth of the Bay Area as a leader in the area of technology has also changed the nature of the community, as has the recent development of the local wine industry.
+Granada High School is located in the middle of a residential district in Livermore, which changed from an agrarian community to a growing suburban community at the end of World War II.
+A major contributor to this change was the Lawrence Livermore National Laboratory, which started in the 1950s as a reaction to the United States' role as a nuclear power, and is still a major employer in the community.
+Granada was built in the 1960s in response to significant population growth (from 1950 to 1960 the population grew from 4,364 to 16,068) caused by this change.
+Between 1950 and 1960, Livermore's population quadrupled from 4,364 to 16,068.

-Athletics

-As of 2023, Granada High School has teams in 15 sports: cross country, football, golf, tennis, volleyball, water polo, basketball, soccer, wrestling, baseball, lacrosse, softball, swimming and diving (one joint team), and track and field.
-These teams compete in the North Coast Section CIF (NCS) and East Bay Athletic League (EBAL).

-Baseball team

-Between 2009 and 2015, Granada's baseball team compiled a 111–68 record while heading the Matadors.

-In 2013, the team finished the season with a record of 24–2, making it to the semifinals in the North Coast Section playoffs.
-The team featured San Francisco Giants draftee Ryan Kirby and former Miami Marlins minor leaguer Casey Soltis.
-The Matadors began the season with 20 consecutive victories, outscoring their opponents 190-39 over the course of the 26-game season.
-The team had a 13–1 record in their league games, as they won the East Bay Athletic league for the first time since the 1980s.
-The team was ranked as high as second in the nation by MaxPreps during the course of the season.
+The first group of students to attend Granada, who numbered about 300, chose the school's colors, its mascot, and the school song.
+The mascot and colors were chosen by a meeting of students, and the school song was written by the choral director.
+The site for the school was obtained from the Sunset Development Corporation, which agreed to give the site to the school district in lieu of paying school fees for the housing development.
+The name was chosen by vote and then approved.

+The nearby Oak Knoll was previously a cemetery, before the 1906 San Francisco earthquake knocked over most of the headstones, torrential rains in 1907 washed away most of the western slope, and the site was subsequently abandoned for the next 50 years or so, until it was formally reclassified as a public park in 1963, and is now used by athletic programs.

+Before 2001, the school had a tradition of trucks pulling large floats around the track, but after the replacement of the dirt track with all-weather material, the tradition was changed to building and performing on skit stages.

+In 2023, the school removed its International Baccalaureate program, citing high cost and low student usage.
+After students and parents complained, questioning the district's budget numbers and interest metrics, and protesting at a board meeting, a streamlined version was reinstated.